To Do List:

 2 weeks before your puppy comes home

-1. Order your food
+1. Order your food and treats

 2. Set up your meet and greet vet appointment